 - Sore throat

 - A red rash on the face.
-The rash is usually not painful and when it does appear, your child is no longer contagious.
+The slapped cheek rash is usually not painful and when it does appear, your child is no longer contagious.

-The rash usually disappears within days, although in some cases it can take up to 3 weeks to fade completely.
-The actual infection will be in your body for between 4-20 days before the rash shows up.
+The rash usually disappears within days, although in some cases it can take up to three weeks to fade completely.
+The actual infection will be in your body for between four to 20 days before the rash shows up.

 You should see your doctor if you think you have been infected with parvovirus B19 - a blood test can then check for antibodies and if you're in early pregnancy, you will be monitored by ultrasound.